Mun-eo/Cafe-Sales-Snapshot/README.md

 <p align="center">
 IDENTIFYING CUSTOMER ITEM PREFERENCES AND POTENTIAL BOTTLENECKS <br/>

-Analysis of 9,424 order transactions from January 2023 to December 2023 using a visualizational model reveals findings on customer preferences.
+Analysis of **9,424** order transactions from January 2023 to December 2023 using a visualizational model reveals findings on customer preferences.
 Among items offered by Roger's Ultimate Cafe, customers typically prefer to order Coffee, Salads, and Cookies.
-Howeever, the items that generate the most revenue for the cafe are salads, sandwiches and smoothies makimg up 55% of the items that generate revenue.
+Howeever, the items that generate the most revenue for the cafe are Salads, Sandwiches and Smoothies makimg up **55%** of the items that generate revenue.
 This showcases that the cafe is performing well in its first year but also shows a weakness in revenue with half of the generated revenue held by the performance of three items out of eight.

 <p align="center">
   <img width="316" height="73" alt="Year 1 Sales" src="https://github.com/user-attachments/assets/f9e1cf6c-a710-4497-b44d-e2a32f1a06f3" />